Stay Spicy and Save with a Monk's Chai Subscription

 If you love chai (or just want to get the most out of this incredible spice), let’s dive into the science-backed health benefits of nutmeg—and how to use it for maximum impact.

-Health Benefits of Nutmeg
+Health benefits of Nutmeg in Chai

 1. Anti-inflammatory Properties